A Possible Subclassification of Fast Radio Bursts: ACKNOWLEDGEMENTS

 \section{ACKNOWLEDGEMENTS}

+We thank the anonymous referee for quite useful comments and suggestions, which helped us to improve this work.
 We are grateful to Da-Chun~Qiang, Hua-Kai~Deng, Shu-Ling~Li, Shupeng~Song, Jing-Yi~Jia and Zi-Yu~Hou for kind help and useful discussions.
 This work was supported in part by NSFC under Grants No.~11975046 and No.~11575022.